- General information

 The Journal of Governance and Regulation is an open-access platform for publishing your high quality theoretical and empirical studies in governance and regulation with application to both macro and microeconomic issues.
 We welcome original research within the scope of the journal.

 Papers must be written in English.
-Submit a paper by e-mail to the managing editor d.chorna[at]virtusinterpress.org and a copy to co-editor at mozghovyi[at]virtusinterpress.org.
+Submit a paper to the managing editor by e-mail: info[at]virtusinterpress.org, olha.lytvynenko[at]virtusinterpress.org; and a copy to the Co-Editor: stefano.dellatti[at]unifg.it.
 This will help to communicate with authors during the whole process of paper submission.
+You will receive the letter confirming we received your submission within three days, if that does not happen, please contact us again.

 Upon acceptance of a paper, authors will be asked to provide the publisher the possibility to publish the paper and disseminate it after publishing.
 Also, the authors are free to upload their papers to various repositories, use them in the educational process, in their research etc.